wrrnw/iWebLens/README.md

 ## Usage
-### To run on local machine without Docker on Mac OS
+### To run on local machine without Docker installed on Mac OS
 Make sure you have **Python 3.5 or higher** and **pip** installed:
 ```
 python3 --version